 - Be responsible for the accuracy of measurements, elevations, lines, and grades of the work - Do not scale Drawings.
 Use the dimensions indicated on the Drawings for the laying out of work. - Errors in construction caused by the Contractor scaling Drawings to obtain measurements for laying out the work is the responsibility of the Contractor.
-By scaling Drawings, the Contractor assumes responsibility for the performance of such work. - Perform field work necessary to lay out and maintain work to the dimensions indicated in the Contract Documents.
+By scaling Drawings, the Contractor assumes responsibility for the performance of such work, and is responsible for the cost of corrective work. - Perform field work necessary to lay out and maintain work to the dimensions indicated in the Contract Documents.